dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_notes.md

 The buffer sent must be exactly one byte.
 If else, Joy-Con rejects it.

-The only possible ways to send it, is a Linux device with patched hidraw to accept 1 byte reports or a custom bluetooth development kit.
+The only possible ways to send it, is a Linux device with patched hidraw to accept 1 byte reports, directly through l2cap or a custom bluetooth development kit.

 | Byte # |  Sample   | Remarks                        |
 |:------:|:---------:| ------------------------------ |